-Cost function C: The objective of test scheduling is to reduce the test application time of the SOC.
-Therefore, the height of the bin where the rectangles are placed is defined as the cost function.
+Cost function C: The height of the bin where the rectangles are placed is defined as the cost function.

-Neighboring solution $S_n$ : The neighboring solution is defined by two types of moves over the dual sequences, given below.
+Neighboring solution $S_n$ : A neighboring solution is defined by two types of moves over the dual sequences, given below.

-M1: Exchange the position of two randomly chosen rectangles in the first sequence $\mathcal{R}$ (note that $\mathcal{W}$ is also changed to reflect the exchange in $\mathcal{R}$ ).
+M1: Exchange the position of two randomly chosen rectangles in the first sequence R (note that W is also changed to reflect the exchange in R).

-M2: Change the width (and hence the height) of a rectangle to another allowed width of the rectangle in the second sequence $\mathcal{W}$ (allowed widths are the pareto-optimal values as discussed earlier).
+M2: Change the width (and hence the height) of a rectangle in the sequence W to another allowed width of the rectangle.